Holidays and Traditions

 For more than 20 years, we have gathered as families, singles, youth, and elders, at Seabeck on Memorial Day for fellowship and fun.
 Part retreat, and part social event, Seabeck puts and uniquely Unitarian spin on the American custom of “church camp.”

-Flower Communion: June Service
+Flower Communion & Annual BBQ: June Service

 This special worship service a ceremony for UUs to come together and express our connectedness to one another and the world.
 We each bring a flower, which are all combined into baskets.
 During the ceremony, service attendees (you don’t have to be a member or UU to participate) come to the front of the service and take a flower brought by someone else.
 It is a day of fellowship, community and beautiful music.
+After worship, join us for a BBQ and potluck organized by our Family Covenant Circle.

 The Annual Salmon Bake: September